Prakash106/serverless-aws-react/README.md

 # serverless-aws-react
-Simple portfolio using react and aws serverless.
+Simple portfolio app using react and aws serverless.

+# Technology use
+React
+Brew
+Awscli